hekonsek/dkr/readme.md

 sudo dkr cmd install packer
 ```

-For example the command above installs HashiCorp Packer:
+For example the command above installs HashiCorp Packer.
+You can check if installation was successful
+by executing Packer command:

 ```
 $ packer version